 We performed a comparison between Extreme VDX [EOL] and VMware NSX based on real PeerSpot user reviews.

-Find out what your peers are saying about Cisco, HPE Aruba Networking, Ubiquiti Networks and others in Ethernet Switches."The fabric of the solution and the management aspect are the solution's most valuable features."
+Find out what your peers are saying about Cisco, HPE Aruba Networking, Ubiquiti Networks and others in Ethernet Switches."Its simplicity and web interface were most valuable.
+I also liked the two-factor authentication."

 "The most valuable feature of Extreme VDX is that we have had no problems and the solution's performance is excellent."